intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 --conf spark.executor.extraClassPath=${BIGDL_HOME}/jars/* \
 ```

-Once all preparation works are done, you could submit and execute the BigDL program with `spark-submit` script:
+Once all preparation works are completed, you could submit and execute the program with `spark-submit` script as below:
 ```bash
 spark-submit \
     --properties-file ${BIGDL_HOME}/conf/spark-bigdl.conf \